 There is no need to go into a track by track analysis.
 If you've seen the earlier films and listened to their soundtracks you already know what to expect, but you will be moved and surprised.
 Some inidividual talents are evident on this album, many of them musicians with a considerable breadth of experience.
 In addition two principle characters sing in this film, and their untrained voices lend a vulnerable yet sincere quality to the proceedings.
 The actors Billy Boyd and Viggo Mortensen are both credited with the melodies they sing.
 The boy soprano Ben del Maestro sings in "Minas Tirith", Renee Fleming adds her mature soprano tones to a number of tracks and there are choirs singing either wordlessly or in the Middle Earth languages invented by Tolkien.
 On the instrumental side the flautist Sir James Galway features in some of the later tracks, a lone orchestral flute balancing the pan flute used in previous parts of the epic.
 And reserved for the closing titles is "Into the West" sung by Annie Lennox.
 This doesn't seem like an obvious choice of artist, but it is an inspired one.
 It retains the Celtic connection established by Enya in the first film, but with a more powerful vocal presence resulting in a satisfactory closure to the story.
 The song itself brings out a subtle blend of qualities which seems to reflect the multi-dimensional aspect of the storyline.
 Both the song and the score itself have now won both Golden Globes and oscars in their categories.

 Again the CD is available in a variety of covers, and the leather-bound one is this time in green.
 As well as some stamps, this has a DVD within which includes a "supertrailer", a Howard Shore video diary called "Use Well the Days: A Behind the Scenes Portrait", some photos and an audio recording of Annie Lennox singing the song "Use Well the Days" composed before "Into the West".
 The soundtrack CD is again in enhanced format and can be found at: Amazon.co.uk in the UK, or Amazon.com in the US.
 Among the extras included on the CD are web-links to graphic, audio and video material, including the part of the DVD diary with Howard Shore and Annie Lennox.
 Artist links provided include Annie Lennox, Renee Fleming, Howard Shore and James Galway.
-The Sheet Music book is available from this link at Sheet Music Plus, and selected individual songs or tracks can be downloaded instantly from this page on Music Notes.
+The Sheet Music book is available from this link at Sheet Music Plus.